Preserving and Celebrating Maasai Cultural Heritage

 The Maasai live in Kraals arranged in a circular fashion.
 The fence around the kraal is made of acacia thorns, which prevent lions from attacking the cattle.
 It is a man's responsibility to fence the kraal.
 While women construct the houses.
 Traditionally, kraals are shared by an extended family.
 However, due to the new land management system in the Maasai region, it is not uncommon to see a kraal occupied by a single family.

 The Inkajijik (maasai word for a house) are loaf-shaped and made of mud, sticks, grass, cow dung and cow's urine.
 Women are responsible for making the houses as well as supplying water, collecting firewood, milking cattle and cooking for the family.
-Warriors are in charge of society's security while boys are responsible for herding livestock.
-During the drought season, both warriors and boys assume responsibility for herding livestock.
+Warriors are in charge security while boys are responsible for herding livestock.
+During the drought season, both warriors and boys assume the responsibility for herding livestock.
 The elders are directors and advisors for day-to-day activities.
 Every morning before livestock leave to graze, an elder who is the head of the inkang sits on his chair and announces the schedule for everyone to follow.

-Subsistence traditional economy
+Subsistence economy

 Maasai economy with outsiders